Home

 get away

-To escape from a person, place, or situation, or to take a break by going somewhere.
+To escape from a place, person, or situation, or to go on a short holiday.

 get away with

-To do something wrong or risky without facing consequences or being caught.
+To do something wrong or risky without being caught or punished.

 give away